edalatpour/advent-of-copilot/scripts/episode01.md

 ON CAMERA

-“GitHub Copilot is changing the way developers write code — but what does that actually mean in practice?
-And how do you learn to use it effectively without getting overwhelmed?”
+“AI programming tools like GitHub Copilot are changing the way developers write code — but what does that actually mean in practice?
+And how do you learn to use them effectively without getting overwhelmed?”

 Beat.

-“In this series, I’m going to show you exactly how GitHub Copilot works by using one of the most fun programming traditions on the internet: Advent of Code.”
+“In this series, I’m going to explore how GitHub Copilot works by using Advent of Code, a collection of small programming puzzles that can be solved using any language you like.”

 ---